Eight Tips to Make Your Next Sales Tax Audit a Slam Dunk

 My record-keeping tip: Before the audit letter arrives put some procedures in place to make sure your exemption certificates are well managed.
 Who is collecting them?
 Who is validating them?
 Who is handling the renewals?
 Where are they stored?

 Also, conduct quantitative analysis to determine your company’s exposure due to missing exemption certificates.
-If this is one area where your company needs help, watch our webinar: Exemption Certificates: Getting Proactive with a Purpose.
+If this is one area where your company needs help, start with this article: How Exemption Certificates Impact the Bottom Line for Manufacturers.

 Tip #5: Document Everything, Especially Audits